Family of Arleta Man With Legal Permanent Residency Says He Was Detained for Decade Old Offense

-The family of an Arleta man is pleading for help after they say he was detained for a nearly 20-year-old offense despite being a legal permanent resident.
+The family of an Arleta man is pleading for help after they say he was detained and is being held for deportation because of a nearly 20-year-old offense despite being a legal permanent resident.

 Jose Luis Garcia, 62, was outside his home early Sunday when he was detained by U.S. Immigration and Customs Enforcement agents, his daughter said.